blevergood/Advent-of-Code/2023/Day 3 - Gear Ratios/README.md

 ## Part Two:

+### Summary

-_Summary: Find all the asterisks that are adjacent to exactly 2 numbers (multi-digit).
+_Find all the asterisks that are adjacent to exactly 2 numbers (multi-digit).
 Get the product of those two numbers and return the sum of all of those products._

+### Problem Statement

 The engineer finds the missing part and installs it in the engine!
 As the engine springs to life, you jump in the closest gondola, finally ready to ascend to the water source.